 One of the things I’ve observed about homeschool families is that the process of choosing a curriculum tends to be boiled down to finding curriculum packages or programs.
-I understand why this approach would be helpful in the process of making what is an overwhelming decision.
-This approach is also not unique to the homeschooling … Continue reading If the Sky is the Limit, How Will I Prepare?
+I understand why this approach would be helpful in the process of making what is an unquestionably overwhelming decision.
+This approach is also not unique to the… Continue reading If the Sky is the Limit, How Will I Prepare?

 I recently attended a homeschool convention and I went with an open mind.
 With a 17 year career in education, I have developed some strong ideas about all topics related to education.
 One of the things experienced homeschooling mamas have stressed to me is that I should not apply what I’ve been conditioned to believe… Continue reading Reflections on a Homeschool Convention

 I’ve let this space lapse, even as I’ve continued to add to my list of things I’d love to share and discuss.
 I still have plans for developing content and tools to support teachers.
 And I have new plans too, plans that spring from the new adventures on my horizon.
 In the almost three years… Continue reading Radio Silence

 One of my favorite books of all times, Carol Dweck’s Mindset has changed my thinking in fundamental ways.
 If you’re going to read anything before the start of your school year (either as teachers or parents), read this one!
 Synopsis At first glance, Dweck’s Mindset appears to be a pop-culture self-help book.
 Don’t be fooled. … Continue reading Book Review: Mindset: The New Psychology of Success, by Carol Dweck